thiagolvlsantos/git-transactions/README.md

 ...
 ```

-If the user wants to send or update a file into a Git repository use ``@GitWrite(<repo>)`` and after method finalization the file is automatically commited/pushed to the Git repository.
+If the user wants to send or update files or directories into a Git repository use ``@GitWrite(<repo>)`` and after method finalization the changes are automatically commited/pushed to the Git repository.

 ```java
 ...